ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/dbtriggers.md

 SQLSTATE[HY000]: General error: 1449 The user specified as a definer ('username'@'localhost') does not exist, query was: UPDATE `catelog_product_entity` SET `attrivute_set_id` =?, `sku` =?, has_options` =?, `required_options` =?, `created_at` =?, `updated_at` =?
 WHERE(entity_id = '4062)
 ```

-The database triggers may have been imported with the wrong username defined.
+The database triggers may have been imported with the wrong User and Host defined.
 You can correct this with the following process:

 ## Export Database Triggers